mackyle/topgit/README_DOCS.rst

 	to let ``git send-email`` ask for confirmation before sending any mail.

-	Options:
-	  -i		base patch generation on index instead of branch -w		base patch generation on working tree instead of branch

 	| TODO: ``tg mail patchfile`` to mail an already exported patch
 	| TODO: mailing patch series